gumaerc-testorg/21l.011-fall-2013/content/pages/syllabus.md

 Recitations: 1 session / week, 1 hour / session

-Film Screening: 1 session / week, immediately after the week's 2nd lecture
+Film Screening: 1 session / week, immediately after the week's 2{{< sup "nd" >}} lecture

 \*\*Several weeks of this class operate in a "flipped" mode.
-During these weeks, one lecture will be live, while the 2nd lecture is replaced by students watching Prof. Thorburn's prerecorded lecture videos on OpenCourseWare.
+During these weeks, one lecture will be live, while the 2{{< sup "nd" >}} lecture is replaced by students watching Prof. Thorburn's prerecorded lecture videos on OpenCourseWare.

 Primary Goals
 -------------